Extremal Lagrangian tori in toric domains: Proof of Theorem

 For some positive integer $k_N$, we write $\textbf{u}^N=(u^N_1, \dots, u^N_{k_N})$, where $u_i^N$ are the smooth connected punctured curves in the level $(\widehat{X}_N,\widehat \Omega_N,\tilde{ \Omega}_N,J_N)$ that constitute the level $\textbf{u}^N$ of the building $\mathbb{H}$.
 Since the building $\mathbb{H}$ is the limit of a sequence of pseudoholomorphic spheres in the homology class $[\mathbb{CP}^1]$, we have the following bound on the energy of $\mathbb{H}$ :

 If $\gamma$ is a closed Reeb orbit appearing as an asymptote of some curve component in the top level of the building, say $u_i^{N^+}$, then

+where the last inequality follows from the positivity of $d\lambda_{\mathrm{can}}|_{S^*L}$ on $J$-holomorphic curves in $(-\infty,0]\times S^*L$ (cf. {\cite[Lemma 2.6]{Cieliebak2018}}).
 This, in particular, means that every closed Reeb orbit appearing in the holomorphic building $\mathbb{H}$ has an action at most $(1+\epsilon)$ and is, therefore, non-contractible, non-degenerate, and projects to a closed geodesic of Morse index between $0$ and $n-1$.